Clinical Pharmacology for Lorbrena

 Drug Interaction Studies

-Effect of CYP3A Inducers on Lorlatinib:
+Effect of Strong CYP3A Inducers on Lorlatinib

-Effect of Strong CYP3A Inhibitors on Lorlatinib:
+Effect of Strong CYP3A Inhibitors on Lorlatinib

-Itraconazole, a strong CYP3A inhibitor, increased AUCinf by 42% and increased Cmax by 24% of a single oral 100 mg dose of LORBRENA [see DRUG INTERACTIONS].
+Itraconazole (a strong CYP3A inhibitor) increased AUCinf by 42% and increased Cmax by 24% of a single oral 100 mg dose of LORBRENA [see DRUG INTERACTIONS].

-Effect of Lorlatinib on CYP3A Substrates:
+Effect of Lorlatinib on CYP3A Substrates

 LORBRENA 150 mg orally once daily for 15 days decreased AUCinf by 64% and Cmax by 50% of a single oral 2 mg dose of midazolam (a sensitive CYP3A substrate) [see DRUG INTERACTIONS].

-Effect of Acid-Reducing Agents on Lorlatinib:
+Effect of Acid-Reducing Agents on Lorlatinib

 In Vitro Studies

-Effect of Lorlatinib on CYP Enzymes:
+Effect of Lorlatinib on CYP Enzymes

-M8 does not induce CYP1A2, CYP2B6, and CYP3A.
+M8 does not induce CYP1A2, CYP2B6, or CYP3A.

-Effects of Lorlatinib on UDP-glucuronosyltransferase (UGT):
+Effects of Lorlatinib on UDP-glucuronosyltransferase (UGT)

-Lorlatinib and M8 do not inhibit UGT1A1, UGT1A4, UGT1A6, UGT1A9, UGT2B7, and UGT2B15.
+Lorlatinib and M8 do not inhibit UGT1A1, UGT1A4, UGT1A6, UGT1A9, UGT2B7, or UGT2B15.

-Effect of Lorlatinib on Transporters:
+Effect of Lorlatinib on Transporter Systems

-Lorlatinib inhibits P-glycoprotein (P-gp), organic cation transporter (OCT)1, organic anion transporter (OAT)3, multidrug and toxin extrusion (MATE)1, and intestinal breast cancer resistance protein (BCRP).
-Lorlatinib does not inhibit organic anion transporting polypeptide (OATP)1B1, OATP1B3, OAT1, OCT2, MATE2K, and systemic BCRP.
-M8 does not inhibit P-gp, BCRP, OATP1B1, OATP1B3, OAT1, OAT3, OCT1, OCT2, MATE1, and MATE2K.
+Lorlatinib is an inhibitor of P-gp and activates PXR (potential to induce P-gp), with the net effect in vivo being induction.
+Lorlatinib inhibits organic cation transporter (OCT)1, organic anion transporter (OAT)3, multidrug and toxin extrusion (MATE)1, and intestinal breast cancer resistance protein (BCRP).
+Lorlatinib does not inhibit organic anion transporting polypeptide (OATP)1B1, OATP1B3, OAT1, OCT2, MATE2K, or systemic BCRP.
+M8 does not inhibit P-gp, BCRP, OATP1B1, OATP1B3, OAT1, OAT3, OCT1, OCT2, MATE1, or MATE2K.

 Animal Toxicology And/Or Pharmacology